parphis/vim-things/README.md

 It contains:
  - the "syntax on" setting.
  - maps the F10 key to tabe, the F8 key to tabn and the F7 key to tabp command.
+ - F11 is the save session, F12 is the load session